DETAILED ACTION

 determine a filter status based on the first and second signals (Abstract; Figure 1; Figure 2B; Paragraph [0018]; Paragraphs [0045]-[0049]; microcontroller determines status based on difference/comparison/ratios and provides status via indicator 7c).

-However, the references are silent on the feed water electrode and the treated water electrode being in their respective water chambers.
+However, the reference is silent on the feed water electrode and the treated water electrode being in their respective water chambers and each being positioned within the filter element.

-It would have been obvious to one of ordinary skill in the art at the time the invention was filed to modify the location of the feed water and treated water electrodes of Skwiot to be in their respective chambers as taught by Nyberg because Nyberg discloses the location of electrodes/sensors may be adjusted to accurately measure the parameter at the locations of said electrodes/sensors (Nyberg, Paragraph [0046]; Paragraph [0077]).
+It would have been obvious to one of ordinary skill in the art at the time of the effective filing date of the invention to modify the feed water electrode and treated water electrode of Skwiot to further be positioned within the filter element and disposed in their respective water chambers as taught by Kahn because Kahn discloses such a placement allows for easier replacement of the sensors when the filter has exhausted its life (Khan, Paragraph [0073]).

 Regarding instant Claim 2, Claim 1, upon which Claim 2 is dependent, has been rejected above.
 Skwiot further discloses wherein the controller drives the electric power supply to provide a first controlled voltage between the feed water electrode and the common electrode and a second controlled voltage between the treated water electrode and the common electrode (Paragraph [0026]; Paragraphs [0040]-[0042]; separate voltages are sent to probes 21 and 23 from microcontroller 24).